SINGAPORE COUNTRY GUIDE

 Singapore aims to stay supportive of the crypto sector but is clearly taking precautions to avoid any potential risks that the technology presents.

 Meanwhile, cryptocurrency exchange and trading remain legal in Singapore.
-Cryptocurrencies are classified as goods in the country and the Goods and Services Tax (GST) is applied to cryptocurrencies.
+Crypto in Singapore is classified as goods and the Goods and Services Tax (GST) is applied to anyone buying coins.

-Because Singapore has no capital gains taxes, it continues to be a very popular place for exchanging cryptocurrency in Asia.
+Because Singapore has no capital gains taxes though, it remains one of the best places to trade cryptocurrency in Asia.

 Buying Real Estate in Singapore